bhavyamah23/SignSpeakAI/README.md

 <h1 align="center">🤖 SignSpeak AI</h1>

 <p align="center">
-<b>See It • Understand It • Speak It</b>
+<b>See It • Understand It • Recognize It</b>
 </p>

 ---

 # 📌 Project Overview

-SignSpeak AI is an Artificial Intelligence based Hand Gesture Recognition System that detects hand gestures in real time and converts them into spoken words using Machine Learning.
+SignSpeak AI is an Artificial Intelligence based Hand Gesture Recognition System that detects and recognizes hand gestures in real time using Machine Learning.

-The project is developed using Python, OpenCV, MediaPipe and Scikit-Learn.
+The project is developed using Python, OpenCV, MediaPipe, and Scikit-Learn to provide fast and accurate gesture recognition with a professional user interface.

 ---

 # ✨ Features

-- ✋ Real-Time Hand Gesture Detection
+- ✋ Real-Time Hand Gesture Recognition
-- 🤖 AI-Based Gesture Recognition
+- 🤖 AI-Based Gesture Classification
-- 🔊 Voice Output
 - 📷 Live Camera Feed
 - 📊 Stable Prediction using Majority Voting
-- 🎨 Professional User Interface
+- 🎨 Professional Fullscreen User Interface
+- 🟢 LIVE Status Indicator
+- 🕒 Real-Time Date & Time Display
+- 📦 Hand Bounding Box Detection
-- ⚡ Fast and Accurate Detection
+- ⚡ Fast and Accurate Recognition

 ---